AdiAddons/LibPlayerSpells-1.0/README.md

 * `COOLDOWN`: This spell has a meaningful cooldown.
 * `SURVIVAL`: This spell is considered a survival skill.
 * `BURST`: This spell is considered a burst skill (either damaging or healing).
-* `MANA_REGEN`: This spell allows the target to recharge their mana; e.g. Innervate.
 * `POWER_REGEN`: This spell allows the target to recharge some kind of alternative resource e.g. Energizing Brew
 * `IMPORTANT`: An important spell the player should react to.
 * `INVERT_AURA`: The aura logic of this spell is inverted.
 It applies a debuff on allies or a buff on enemies (this case has yet to be found), e.g. the Weakened Soul applied by Power Word: Shield.